 There is definitely a trend toward using reclaimed wood in all types of furniture designs.
 You are seeing salvaged wood used in modern designs, rustic designs, transitional designs, Tuscan designs, eclectic designs – the list goes on and on.
 But a new trend seems to be emerging – a trend whereby the wood used in these furniture designs has “no” finish or stated another way “unfinished”.
 It is raw wood without a traditional lacquer, oil, varnish or polyurethane finish to protect and seal the wood.
 The wood utilized is usually old and naturally distressed or made to look aged through distressing and antiquing techniques.
 The wood has an antique weathered feel to it.
 Here’s the million dollar question, “does it make sense to use raw, unfinished wood either old or new in furniture designs where it will get used in a home with normal everyday use?”

-Be aware that we are custom furniture builders and most of the 1,350 unique furniture designs shown on our web site can be made with one of these new finishes (even though they may not be shown in one of these finishes).
+Be aware that we are custom furniture builders and most of the 1,350 unique furniture designs!
+We show theses designs on our web site!
+Each design can be made with one of these new finishes (even though they may not be shown in one of these finishes).

-In closing I would like to thank you for reading this article and invite you to see over 1,350 unique, customizable furniture designs available through Woodland Creek Furniture.
-We are a small family business with the simple goal of offering the highest quality, handmade furniture available in the market today.
-If you do not see a design that you had in mind, be sure to discuss your idea with us as we welcome custom made furniture projects.
+In closing I would like to thank you for reading this article; and, I invite you to see over 1,350 unique, customizable furniture designs available through Woodland Creek Furniture.
+We are a small family business!
+A business with the simple goal of offering the highest quality, handmade furniture available in the market today.
+If you do not see a design that you had in mind; be sure to discuss your idea with us as we welcome custom made furniture projects.
 We will work hard to make you a lifelong customer.

 Woodland Creek Furniture